shan18/Flash/README.md

   />
 </div>

+## Motivation

+As the applications of AI span across various domains, the demand for deep learning models have exponentially increased.
+The usage of the popular cloud services becomes quite tedious if a user quickly wants to just test out a simple model or do some quick feasibility analysis on a dataset.
+Thus, we created Flash, a web-based platform which allows users to quickly train and deploy their models on the cloud.
+The user just needs to have an idea about the hyperparameters they want, rest everything is handled by Flash.

 ## How It Works

 Using Flash is easy.
 With just a few clicks you can train and deploy your models automatically.
 You just have to select your model and upload the dataset, and you're good to go. **No code or experience required**.